hoelzer/dfg/README.md

 ## ToDo-Notes, reference labels and draft mode
 By default, ToDos and labels are activated (see below) which is considered the _draft_ mode of the template.
 To turn both of them off (e.g. for the final version) just change `\setboolean{finalcompile}{false}` in dfg.tex to `\setboolean{finalcompile}{true}`.

 ToDos are activated by default using the `todonotes` package.
-You can see it working by looking at the `\todo[inline]{foo}` statements in the text.
+You can see it working by looking at the `\todoi{foo}` statements in the text.
 It is self-explaining.

 In addition you will see some labels at the margins.
 These are caused by another plugin which will just print the name of the label stated in `\label{}`.
 This can help by referencing sections and stuff.